JackCuthbert/pihole-twitter/readme.md

-# pihole-twitter
+# pihole-twitter (pihole-x)

-Twitter DNS Blocklist for Pihole.
-This list blocks Twitter in it's entirety, not just ads or tracking served by Twitter.
+X (formerly known as Twitter) DNS Blocklist for Pihole.
+This list blocks X (formerly known as Twitter) in it's entirety, not just ads or tracking served by X (formerly known as Twitter).

-> **The default branch has changed from `master` to `main`.**
-> The old branch will remain but new changes will only be added to `main`.
-> Please update your PiHole adlists with the new URL below.

 ```
 https://raw.githubusercontent.com/JackCuthbert/pihole-twitter/main/pihole-twitter.txt